jpabadir/pace-c/documentation/report.md

 ### Security Questions:
 #### Does safety in non-functional requirements mean security?
 Did the client ask for security to be non-functional?
 Yes, safety means system security.
-From our meetings with the client, security is not sepcifically required, but it was mentioned for some security purposes such as Account registration of administrators.
+From our meetings with the client, security is not specifically required, but it was mentioned for some security purposes such as Account registration of administrators.

 #### How will security be approached when it comes to registration? (for example, to protect against SQL injection attacks, data encryption, etc.)
 To protect collected data from users, we will make security measures for data within our reach.